 If the saying “looks can be deceiving” could ever be applied to a riding jacket, the Scorpion EXO 1909 is that jacket.
 A simple, retro exterior, which is distressed to look worn in and used, hides a technological marvel of a motorcycle jacket.

-All the seams are double stitched with the stitches folded over each other for extreme durability.
+All the seams are double-stitched, with the stitches folded over each other for extreme durability.
 There are rib and underarm flex panels that allow for much more natural movement than many other motorcycle jackets.
-And should you be wearing armored jeans with the jacket, it has a full 8 inch pants-to-jacket zipper and rear belt loop attachment tab so that if you do come off your bike, your jacket won’t slide up your body.
+And should you be wearing armored jeans with the jacket, it has a full 8-inch pants-to-jacket zipper and rear belt loop attachment tab so that if you do come off your bike, your jacket won’t slide up your body.

 Best Sport Leather Jackets

 If you’ve ever watched a MotoGP race, I’m sure you have seen ‘the hump’.
 This hump functions as a guide for the air passing off your helmet to seamlessly meet your back for maximum aerodynamic streamlining.
-The jacket comes in both black/white and another colorway with some red accents thrown into the mix.
+The jacket comes in both black/white and another colorway, with some red accents thrown into the mix.

-$1300 for your protection only.
+$1300—for protection you’ll be hard-pressed to find anywhere else.
 Dainese is the Ferrari of the racing-gear world and has been manufacturing awesome gear for years.
-Nobody complains about the cost of a Ferrari, because typically with high-end stuff you’re getting what you pay for.
+Nobody complains about the cost of a Ferrari, because typically, with high-end stuff, you’re getting what you pay for.